Family of heart donor and heart recipient, meet in person for the first time

-STRASBURG, Pa.– Doctors pronounced Brian Flowers brain dead two years ago, on October 14, 2016.
+STRASBURG, LANCASTER COUNTY Pa.-- Doctors pronounced Brian Flowers brain dead two years ago, on October 14, 2016.
 His organs helped save another mans life, giving him a second chance and more time with his family.

 Lori Flowers, his daughter and was 18 at the time, had to make a call that no one should ever have to make at that age.